Why Japanese Rehearsal Studios Are Special

 - OFF: Volume to 0 → STANDBY OFF → Power OFF

-- Return equipment to original positions — Mic stands, amps, chairs, everything
+- Return all equipment to original positions — Mic stands, amps, chairs, everything

-- Report damage honestly — You may have to pay compensation, but leaving quietly is the worst option
+- Report any damage immediately — You may owe compensation, but leaving quietly is worst

 Facility Rules

-- No food or drink (may be allowed in lobby)
+- No eating or drinking in rooms (sometimes allowed in lobby)

-Here are Japanese phrases useful at studios.
-Helpful for phone bookings and staff interactions.
+Studio-useful Japanese phrases for phone bookings and staff interactions.

 |---|---|---|---|